AresSC2/ares-sc2-bot-template/README.md

 ---
 # Installation

 If you're looking to build your own StarCraft II bot, starting with the `ares-sc2-bot-template` let's you get up and running quickly.
-This template uses the  Ares-sc2 framework which uilds upon the python-sc2 framework, enhancing its capabilities for bot development in StarCraft II.
+This template uses the  Ares-sc2 framework which builds upon the python-sc2 framework, enhancing its capabilities for bot development in StarCraft II.
 You can find it [here](https://aressc2.github.io/ares-sc2/index.html).

 ### Prerequisites